Home Family and home Gradina si gradina de legume How to grow an apple tree

 Scab

-Another, no less rare disease that often affects pears and apple trees is scab.
-It spreads by spores through drops of water, comfortable conditions for the formation of disease - a long rainy spring.
-Clear signs of the presence of the disease can be called brown-olive bloom on the leaves of the tree, and then the fruits themselves are affected, on which numerous cracks and dark gray spots appear.
-Through the cracks in the fruit, a variety of infections penetrate, which provoke rotting of the fruit.
-The peculiarity of the parasite is that it does not in any way affect the rate of development of the tree, the latter continues to develop as before, and the fungus uses it.
-The main measure of scab control is prevention.
-Be sure to clean up crumbling leaves, dead branches and fruits, and before flowering, use appropriate liquids, for example Bordeaux or Fitosporin M. To combat scab that has already occurred, use fingucides by spraying trees before and after flowering.
+Another, no less rare disease that often affects pear and apple trees is scab.
+Its spread occurs by spores through drops of water; comfortable conditions for the formation of the disease are a long rainy spring.
+Obvious signs of the presence of the disease can be called a brown-olive coating on the leaves of the tree, and then the fruits themselves are affected, on which numerous cracks and dark gray spots appear.
+A variety of infections penetrate into the fruits through cracks, causing fruit rotting.
+The peculiarity of the parasite is that it does not in any way affect the rate of development of the tree; the latter continues to develop as before and is exploited by the fungus.
+The main measure to combat scab is prevention.
+Be sure to clean crumbling leaves, dead branches and fruits, and before flowering, use appropriate liquids, such as Bordeaux or Fitosporin M. To combat existing scab, fingucides are used by spraying trees before and after flowering.

-The basidiomycete, which causes a milky shine, destroys the leaves and twigs of the apple tree.
-If you do not resist the pest, the tree will inevitably die slowly.
-A clear symptom of disease affection - the areas acquire a gray and milky color with a pearlescent sheen.
-The affected branches cease to bear fruit, and those that exist develop poorly, the branches dry and fall off.
-The infection occurs on the branches, gradually advancing towards the trunk, which gradually kills the entire tree.
-The main reason for the appearance of sores is a lack of minerals, illiterate watering and freezing of the bark.
-Never plant seedlings in low-lying areas.
+The basidiomycete fungus, which causes milky shine, destroys the leaves and twigs of the apple tree.
+If you do not resist the pest, the tree will inevitably slowly die.
+A clear symptom of the disease is that the areas become gray and milky in color with a pearlescent sheen.
+The affected branches stop producing fruit, and those that exist develop poorly, the branches dry out and fall off.
+The infection begins on the branches, gradually moving towards the trunk, which gradually kills the entire tree.
+The main reason for the appearance of the sore is a deficiency of minerals, improper watering and freezing of the bark.
+Never plant seedlings in areas that are located in lowlands.

 Cytosporosis